ernierasta/pnp-howto/README.md

   but it is much harder comparing to gutter fold layout.

 Precision of duplex printing depends heavily on printer.
 Usually there will be some shift so bleed is necessary.
-It works better for backs, which are created by repeating pattern.
+It works best if cut from back side of component.

 ##### Do we need cutting lines on both sides of components (backs and fronts)?